Jirka-Mayer/BachelorThesis/thesis-text.md

 | 3          | 0.26              |
 | 4          | 0.25              |

 It seems that training on synthetic data is better than training on real-world data.
-But looking at the experiment 3, we see that the best approach is to combine both approaches.
+But looking at experiment 3, we see that the best approach is to combine both approaches.
 Synthetic data is probably better than real-world data simply because all the tokens are represented equally.
-The discussion on language model is more complicated and is explored [in a separate section](#123).
-The experiment 4 is slightly better then the experiment 3, because it has twice as much data to train on.
+The discussion on the language model is more complicated and is explored [in a separate section](#123).
+The experiment 4 is slightly better than the experiment 3 because it has twice as much data to train on.

 In [section xyz](#xyz) we proposed a set of metrics, intended to give us insight into the mistakes the model makes: